The Benefits and Challenges to Solar in the High Country

 In many cases, solar power can be more efficient than wind power in these higher elevations.
 The lower temperatures and higher insolation allows PV systems to produce more power than predicted at standard testing conditions.
 On the other hand, wind turbines perform best in consistent wind speeds which can be difficult to find in our often turbulent and gusty wind environment.
 In the high country, we see both lower atmospheric density (less power to push the blades of the turbine) and turbulent, shifty winds that not only decrease efficiency, but also create excessive wear and tear on the turbine.

 Determining a good wind site can be difficult to do.
 If you have a relatively open solar window in this area we can very accurately predict the power production of a PV system.
-Properly analysing a good wind site requires the installation of a wind measuring device and the collection of a few months of data.
+Properly analyzing a good wind site requires the installation of a wind measuring device and the collection of a few months of data.
 Read more on wind site feasibility below under our Wind Power tab.

 Get Started - Options for Solar